cncf/glossary/content/en/pod.md

 They often require additional resources and services, such as storage or networking, which must be managed and configured separately.

 Pods provide a way to group and manage containers as a single unit, ensuring all the resources and services the app needs are available and configured correctly.
-This makes it easier to ensure that all the resources and services in application needs are available and configured correctly.

 ## How it helps